More Menu

 FunctionWhat it does

-Extract from compScans all layers in the current composition for fill and stroke colors, creates a new palette from the extracted colors, and links those layers to the new palette.
+Extract from compScans the current comp or Illustrator document for fill and stroke colors, creates a new palette from the extracted colors, and links those colors to the new palette.

-Extract from selectionSame as above, but only scans the currently selected layers.
+Extract from selectionSame as above, but only scans the current selection.

-Unlink selected layersRemoves linking expressions from the selected layers’ fill and stroke properties, leaving the current color values in place.
+Unlink selected layersRemoves palette links from the selected colors, leaving the current color values in place.

-Apply palette to compScans the current composition for color properties that match any petal color and links them to the corresponding petal.
+Apply palette to compScans the current comp or Illustrator document, matches found colors to the nearest petals, and links them to the palette.
 Useful for retro-fitting a palette onto existing work.

-Prune unlinked petalsRemoves petals that have no linked layers in the current composition.
+Prune unlinked petalsRemoves petals that are not linked to anything in the current comp or document.
 Locked petals are kept regardless.

 Extract from Comp / Selection